tylermystery/builder/spec_sheet.md

 # Feature Specification Sheet (Final Version)

 ## Summary of Improvements
 This document outlines the features of an interactive event catalog with significant architectural and functional improvements.
 Key upgrades include centralized state management, performance enhancements via image caching and targeted DOM updates, and advanced UI features like a summary toolbar, horizontal "infinite scroll," reaction-based sorting, and a fully implemented interactive image gallery.
 The total cost calculation accurately reflects variation-specific pricing multiplied by quantity (hours for per-hour pricing, guests for per-guest pricing).
 Event cards are clickable to open a larger detailed editable view (majority of screen, same aspect ratio as tiles) with options to modify details and save changes.
 A "Download Source" button is now functional on the bottom right of the summary toolbar for easy access.
-A pre-MVP beta disclaimer as tooltips on autosave and session dropdown informs users of incomplete features.
 The secure serverless back-end is incomplete, as Airtable API requests use a hardcoded token, posing a security risk.

 ---